Documenting Medication Side Effects for SSDI

 Why Side Effects Matter for Your RFC?

 The SSA builds your RFC based on all functional limitations, including those caused by medication.
 If your pain medication makes you drowsy 3 to 4 hours per day, that means you cannot sustain attention for a full work day.
 If your anti-seizure medication causes dizziness and balance problems, that eliminates jobs requiring standing or walking.
+These medication-caused limitations stack on top of your other impairments.

 How ClaimPath Helps?